 For any funding option that includes grant funds, evaluation criteria for scoring the application will be included in the Federal Register notice that opens an application window.
 Applications submitted for a certain category will be ranked and awarded based only on those applications included in that category.
 Applications in the same category will be scored and ranked against the following special evaluation criteria.

 - Rurality of PFSA (25 Points).
 Points will be awarded for serving the least dense rural areas as measured by the population of the PFSA per square mile or if the PFSA is located at least one hundred miles from a city or town that has a population of greater than 50,000 inhabitants.
 If multiple service areas are proposed, the density calculation will be made on the combined areas as if they were a single area and not the average densities.
-Population densities of 6 or less or if the PFSA is located one hundred miles from a city or town of 50,000, 25 points will be awarded.
+For population densities of 6 or less or if the PFSA is located one hundred miles from a city or town of 50,000, 25 points will be awarded.
 A GIS layer identifying areas located at least one hundred miles from a city or town that has a population of greater than 50,000 inhabitants can be found in the ReConnect Program Service Area Map.

 - Economic need of the community (20 Points).
 Economic need is based on the county poverty percentage of the PFSA in the application.
 The percentages must be determined by utilizing the United States Census Small Area Income and Poverty Estimates (SAIPE) Program.
 For applications where 75 percent of the PFSA(s) are proposing to serve communities with a SAIPE score of 20 percent or higher, 20 points will be awarded.
 Proposed funded service areas located in geographic areas for which no SAIPE data exist will be determined to have an average SAIPE poverty percentage of 30 percent.
 Such geographic areas may include territories of the United States or other locations eligible for funding through the ReConnect Program.
 A GIS layer identifying SAIPE areas can be found in the ReConnect Program Service Area Map.